MarkPearlCoZa/Blog_General/_posts/2016-07-26-Revised-three-stages-of-programming.md

 2) Make it work right,
 3) Make it adequately fast.

-I think if you keep this in mind, you are going to be in a good place with long lived maintainable code.
+I think if you keep these three stages in mind you are going to be in a good place with long lived maintainable code.